|

 WHY CAN’T WE JUST TEST FOR MUTATED VIRUS?

 The mutation isn’t the same every time.
 There are two relevant viral genes and the mutation pretty much always involves at least one of them but the mutation can occur in any number of places within either of these two genes.
-There are currently too many possible mutations to develop a meaningful test.
+Right now the best testing involves PCR testing for viral DNA on effusive body fluid generated in the wet form of this disease.
+This is not helpful if the cat has the dry form, obviously.

 WHAT KIND OF TESTING IS AVAILABLE?